JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ```

 Simple!

-I don't know if you've heard... but object oriented programming is LAME actually.
+But I don't know if you've heard... object oriented programming is LAME actually.
 Java blew up and started selling out shows at the Rogers Center, so now it's cool to not like them.
-Clearly all these 45 year old suit n tie netbeans programmers have no idea what good music is.
-In between taking turns participating in our favorite hobby (shoving the S.O.L.I.D principles into lockers) you might be interested in actually learning why people criticize OOP?
-The two primary concerns are:
+Clearly all these 45 year old suit and tie Netbeans programmers have no idea what good music is.
+In between taking turns participating in our favorite hobby (shoving SOLID principles into lockers) you might be interested in actually learning where criticisms of OOP come from?

+The Two primary concerns are:

 1. OOP encourages abstraction that can lead to coupling and messy codebases.
 2. Pointer indirection, Cache locality, and vtables make objects slower than plain structs.